A common question has to do with towing a car with an RV and what mileage and wear and tear it may rack up on the “toad.”

 Here's a question we recently fielded on the RV Podcast:

-“From a newbie- When you two a car behind your motorhome, does it put miles on your car, too? – Fred
+“From a newbie- When you tow a car behind your motorhome, does it put miles on your car, too? – Fred

 But it does add wear and tear…on the brakes and especially the tires.
 We’re talking about cars made since 1991 or so, with newer odometers.
 It will add to the odometer on really old cars with the old-style cable-driven speedometer

-It’s important to know that not all cars can be flat towed.
+It's important to know that not all cars can be flat towed.
 If it has a manual transmission, it can.
-But not all cars with automatic transmission can be flat towed.
+But not all cars with automatic transmissions can be flat towed.

 A company called Blue Ox makes very popular tow kits for towing a car with an RV.